jhap1982/giveituruguay/2016/2016-10-18 - AccorHotels Arena, Paris, France/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-Wet Sand
+6. Wet Sand
-Factory of Faith
+7. Factory of Faith
-The Longest Wave
+8. The Longest Wave
-Did I Let You Know
+9. Did I Let You Know
-Go Robot
+10. Go Robot
-Californication
+11. Californication
-What Is Soul? jam
+12. What Is Soul? jam
-Sick Love
+13. Sick Love
-The Power of Equality
+14. The Power of Equality
-Soul to Squeeze
+15. Soul to Squeeze
-By the Way
+16. By the Way
-ENCORE BREAK
+<br>ENCORE BREAK
-Jam
+17. Jam
-Goodbye Angels
+18. Goodbye Angels
-Give It Away
+19. Give It Away

 ## Notes